Sometimes, younger persons get dementia. To care for them, you need to consider some additional things.

 What caregivers can do: Explain the situation clearly to the family and friends.
 Get as much support as possible.
 Be very careful planning for finances.
 Be ready for higher physical work and more emotional adjustment.
 Support children as they find it difficult to see a parent with dementia.
 Get counselling.
 Look for alternate ways to get comfort.

 Some younger persons (below 65 years) also get dementia.
-Terms used for this are early-onset dementia, young-onset dementia.
+The standard term for this now is younger onset dementia, or sometimes young-onset dementia.
 The other term used sometimes is “early onset dementia”, but this can be confusing because some people also use it for when diagnosis is received in early stages regardless of the age at which the first symptoms were experienced and this causes confusion.
-To care for a young-onset dementia person, in addition to the normal planning, you have to pay special attention to some topics.
+To care for a younger onset dementia person, in addition to the normal planning, you have to pay special attention to some topics.
 These are discussed here.

 - Plan for reducing tasks and responsibilities of a person with younger-onset dementia.